 Utilizing Yara, researchers record classifications of malware issues simply based on patterns, and this information is simply known as rules.
 Moreover, it simply enables the researchers to identify and classify seemingly similar variants of malware, so that they can be combined to use within Cuckoo.

-Even, the Yara Rules has been joined into our Endpoint Detection and simply reply framework to help us in classifying the malware samples we confront.
+Even, the Yara Rules have been joined into our Endpoint Detection and simply reply framework to help us in classifying the malware samples we confront.

 - Counting strings